 PORTABLE SPACE HEATERS

-- Can be electric or propane but should be setup outside of the tent.
-Warm air is ducted into the tent from the heater
+- Can be electric or propane but should be set up outside the tent.
+Warm air is ducted into the tent from the heating unit.

-- Portable heater must have an automatic switch which shuts the unit off if it tips over on either side
+- Portable heater must have an automatic switch that shuts the unit off if it tips over on either side.

 FLAME RESISTANT TREATMENT/STANDARDS